 Joined on Jan 13, 2011

-Soon I was living by myself and in a different city.
-I was not able to prospect any clients by myself or to get any indication from the few folks I had done some work for.
-I was just to shy to ask for indications.
+During this time, I was living by myself and in a different city, and I was not able to prospect any clients by myself or get any references from the few folks I had done work for.
+I was just to shy to ask for references.
 I had some issues related to lack of perseverance.
 I was constantly feeling down since my later teenager years.
-I ended up giving up and working with motorcycle sales, an area in which I was also unsuccessful because it had to be socially more engaged as well, but I thought that it was going to work just because I liked motorcycles.
-After, I found an opportunity to work at those 1-hour photo labs/shops as a minilab operator.
-Now I was able to do a better job, probably because I didn't need to have high social skills.
+I ended up giving up and working with motorcycle sales, an area in which I was also unsuccessful because I had to be socially more engaged as well, but I thought that it was going to work just because I liked motorcycles.
+Aftera while, I got an opportunity to work at those 1-hour photo labs/shops as a minilab operator.
+Now I was able to do a better job, probably because I didn't have to have high social skills.
 I worked isolated most of the time.
 As a minilab operator, I was considered one of the best at all the places I worked at, thanks to the fact that I loved photography, read a lot of technical literature, and learned with two very good folks how to operate and maintain those machines.
-One of them had worked at a Kodak laboratory for more than a decade and opened a photo lab along with two other business partners, and it was the first photo lab I worked at.
-The other one was a Noritsu consultant/technitian.
+One of them had worked at a Kodak laboratory for more than a decade and had opened a photo lab along with two other business partners, the first photo lab I worked at.
+The other guy was a Noritsu consultant/technitian.

-After about six years working as a teacher at at least four schools, I got the opportunity to have my run business, as a master franchisee for an English school franchise focused on private classes at homes and businesses.
-This opportunity was given me by the current company I had been working as a teacher for two and a half years, but only if I moved to a pretty far city, where I live now.
+After about six years working at at least four schools, I got the opportunity to have my run business, as a master franchisee for an English school specialized in private classes.
+This opportunity was offered me by the current company I had been working for as a teacher for two and a half years, but only if I moved to a pretty far away city, which is where I live now.
 I had terrible headaches when I lived in my original hometown, but my current hometown is cooler and drier, and it's also better for business, a little more developed, the fried and cooked food is amazing (except baked stuff, nothing special), and the accent is among the nicest in Brazil.

 iae aa eia has not uploaded any photos to their gallery yet.